RyanChang123/Final-Project/FINAL_PROPOSAL.md

     - Paid Dividends Every Year?
     - Have Dividends Paid Decreased In Any Year?
 - Screened_Stalwart.csv:
-    - Company PE Ratio Lower Than Industry Average?
+    - Company PE Ratio Similar to Industry PE Averages?
     - Has There Been Consistent Net Income Growth?
     - Market Cap IS Large-Cap or Mega-Cap
         - mega-cap: market value of $200 billion or more